Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 We’ve also included additional notes in the agenda to help you deliver a well constructed and coherent learning intervention.

-This course outline has been designed for use with team leaders, supervisors and managers and is intended to help participants develop coaching skills to support and develop staff in the workplace.
+This course has been designed for use with team leaders, supervisors and managers and is intended to help participants develop coaching skills to support and develop staff in the workplace.

 It is just one of many possible options on the topic of coaching skills.
 You should consider the learning needs of your participants and the organisation’s needs and adapt this course as necessary to meet these, using alternative modules from Trainers’ Library or your own resources.